AdobeDocs/analytics-platform.en/help/stitching/overview.md

 ![Identity Graph 246](assets/identity-graph-246.svg)
 ![Identity Graph 3579](assets/identity-graph-3579.svg)

+You can view an identity graph over time for a specific profile using the [Identity Graph Viewer](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/identity-graph-viewer).

 #### Step 1: Live stitching

 Live stitching attempts to stitch each event upon collection to known information at that time from the identity graph.